This guidance advises PCBUs how to choose, use and maintain an on-tool water suppression system to control dust.

 Limit the amount of dust created by choosing appropriate tools and accessories.

-The shroud directs water onto the tool and limits the amount of dust generated.
+The shroud directs water onto the tool and limits the amount of dust that gets into the air.
 It is often part of the tool but can also be retro-fitted to existing equipment.

 How to choose the right one